How to Install Selenium WebDriver

 Install Eclipse IDE

-Double-click on a file to Install the Eclipse.
+Double-click the file to start the Eclipse installer.
 A new window will open.
 Click Eclipse IDE for Java Developers.

 Install Eclipse IDE